Porting MAAS to Python 3: The (More) Technical Bits

 Not all of

-has been ported.
+twisted.conchhas been ported.
 This means that we can no longer support the little-known introspect service in MAAS.
 It’s a niche service for developer-driven debugging and it’s not enabled by default, so we dropped it. -

-if the given content is not a byte string, so that encoding must be done by the caller. -
+sudo_write_fileconflated its core mission (writing a file as another user viasudo) with encoding the file content.
+I changed it to instead raiseTypeErrorif the given content is not a byte string, so that encoding must be done by the caller. -

-if the content is not a byte string; again, encoding must be done by the caller. -
+atomic_writealso conflated its mission: it expected text content and silently encoded it as UTF-8.
+It will now raiseTypeErrorif the content is not a byte string; again, encoding must be done by the caller. -

 TFTP paths are always byte strings.
 Other paths are often, but not always, represented as Unicode strings.
 This caused some difficulty.